'Not My Proudest Moment,' Says Man Rescued After 20-Foot Plunge At Paterson Great Falls

 "There'a little walkway that brings you down," he added.
 "I crossed over a short railing and was looking down one of the crevices that goes into the falls when I slipped on the rocks."

 "My phone went under water briefly, but it worked," he said.
-"I realized I had no way out, so I had to call 911 myself."
+"I realized I had no way out, so I had to call [his friend] to tell him what was going on."

 Police and firefighters arrived quickly.